NOVEMBER 11 TODAY’S READING FROM THE ONE YEAR BIBLE- EZEKIEL 23:1-49; HEBREWS 10:18-39; PSALMS 109:1-31; PROVERBS 27:13

 Hebrews 10:26-27 26 For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, 27 but a terrifying expectation of judgment and THE FURY OF A FIRE WHICH WILL CONSUME THE ADVERSARIES.

-This is a strong warning against apostacy.
-To reject the atoning work of Jesus Christ is to trample the Son of God underfoot, treating the shed blood of Jesus as an unholy thing, and blaspheming the Spirit of Grace.
+This is a strong warning against apostasy.
+To reject the atoning work of Jesus Christ is to trample the Son of God underfoot, treating the shed blood of Jesus as an unholy thing and blaspheming the Spirit of Grace.

 Hebrews 10:31 31 It is a terrifying thing to fall into the hands of the living God.

 These Hebrews appreciated the value of the finished work of Christ to the degree that they withstood much persecution and hardship.
 The writer of this letter reminds them-

 Hebrews 10:35 35 Therefore, do not throw away your confidence, which has a great reward.